-Recently my friends encountered a horrifying situation.
+Recently my friend encountered a horrifying situation.
 They planned to visit their home country for a few months due to the COVID pandemic.
 However, they did not want to give up their beautiful apartment.
-But, the rent was absurdly high and paying full rent without occupying meant a hole in their pocket.
+But, the rent was absurdly high, and paying full rent without occupying meant a hole in their pocket.
 Therefore, they thought of an alternative and decided to sublet the apartment for a lesser rent.
 (They did get the owners approval)

 Long story short, after their return, the subtenant refused to leave the apartment, claiming, she was the rightful tenant.
 Thank the good lord for they had the contract.
 It clearly stated that they were subletting the apartment for just 3 months.
 This got me thinking about the laws, the owner and tenants are bound by.
 Read on to know about the rights and duties enjoyed by tenants and owners.

 I cannot stress enough how important a rental agreement is for both tenants and landlords.
 As soon as you finalize on a house, and decide on household shifting, the first thing you have to do is get a rental agreement done.
 The rental agreement is a ‘Legal form’ of an agreement signed by both the tenants and landlords.
 For instance, the rental agreement must cover

 - Firstly, an agreed-upon rent, payable by the tenant periodically.